 Getting around Edinburgh

 The centre of Edinburgh is fairly compact with the main attractions within walking distance – though beware there are a lot of hills and steps to climb.
-If you want a break from walking, trams run from St Andrews Square along Princes Street to the West End.
-The route is also being extended out as far as Leith and Newhaven later in 2023.
+If you want a break from walking, the recently extended tram route runs from the airport to Leith and Newhaven.

 Where to stay in Edinburgh

 Splash out on a decadent stay at the Gothic Witchery by the Castle* on the Royal Mile.
 Their nine different themed suites are decorated with antique furniture, velvet drapes and oak panelling.
 They also come with roll-top baths, four-poster beds, turret sitting rooms or even their own library, with a breakfast hamper delivered to your room.